alexanderkiel/hap-spec/README.md

 * :optional - a boolean value which defaults to false (optional)
 * :desc - a human readable description of the param (optional)

-Types are currently specified in form of [Prismatic Schema][schema] expressions, but this might change in the future because Prismatic Schema is only implemented in Clojure and ClojureScript right now.
+Types are currently specified in form of [Prismatic Schema][8] expressions, but this might change in the future because Prismatic Schema is only implemented in Clojure and ClojureScript right now.
 Apart from that, validation of form parameters is fully optional.
 HAP representations are not typed at all